 Shannon was admitted to the hospital for decreasing kidney function and increasing blood pressure.
 For four days she and her doctors worked to keep her pregnancy stable, but on the fourth day her doctors made a decision—she had to deliver or her kidneys would fail.

 Their decision was quick; Shannon had very little time to prepare herself or her husband Jeff who was over 45 minutes away at work.
-She was able to call him only minutes before they wheeled her to the operating room to prepare her for an emergency cesarean section.
+She called Jeff to tell him she was about to deliver their son as she laid on the gurney, being wheeled to the operating room to prepare for an emergency cesarean section

 Shannon delivered Jack Harrison 11 weeks early; he survived.